James G. Blair: Political career

-He served as delegate to the Republican state convention in 1870.
+Congress

 Later that year he was elected to the U.S. House as a supporter of the Liberal Republican Party, and he served in the 42nd Congress, March 4, 1871 to March 3, 1873.
 During his term in Congress Blair attracted notice for introducing a bill (which did not pass) that would have legalized the polygamous marriages of Mormons in the United States, on the grounds that the children of these marriages should be considered legitimate.

+Later career

 Blair was not a candidate for renomination in 1872, and returned to practicing law and operating a farm in Monticello.
 He maintained his interest in politics and returned to the Democratic Party, after Missouri Democrats tacitly accepted the constitutional amendments that the party had previously opposed.

 Death

 He died in Monticello on March 1, 1904, and was interred at Forest Grove Cemetery in Canton.